ging/fiware-draco/docs/use_cases/ckan_publication.md

 ![use-case-example-entity](../images/use-case-example-entity.png)

 The entity and subscription created in Orion for this use case are showed in the next figure:
 ![use-case-entity-subs](../images/use-case-entity-subs.png)

-An overview of the configuration used for the UpdateCKANMetadata and NGSIToCKAN processors are presented in the nest figures respectively:
+An overview of the configuration used for the UpdateCKANMetadata and NGSIToCKAN processors are presented in the next figures respectively:

 ![use-case-configuration-metadata](../images/use-case-configuration-metadata.png)

 ![use-case-configuration-ckan](../images/use-case-configuration-ckan.png)